 Output Description Report date Audit strategy Our strategy for the external audit of the Council and its group, including significant risk and audit focus areas.
-By 5 February 2020 Interim audit report We summarise our findings from our interim audit work.
-By 31 May 2020 Independent auditor's report Our opinion on the Council's financial statements.
-By 30 September 2020 Annual audit report We summarise our findings from our work during the year.
-By 1 October 2020 NFI report We report on the Council's actions to investigate and follow- up NFI matches.
-By 28 February 2020 Whole of Government Accounts We report on the pack prepared for consolidation and preparation of the Whole of Government Accounts.
-By 28 September 2020 Audit reports on other returns We will report on the following returns: January, March, July and October Current issues return.
-2020 Technical database.
-May and August 2020 Fraud returns.
-December 2019, February, May, and August 2020 Grant claim audits We provide an opinion on: To submit by: Education maintenance allowance, housing benefit, and non-domestic rates.
-July 2020, November 2020 and August 2020
+By 31 March 2021 Interim audit report We summarise our findings from our interim audit work.
+By 31 May 2021 Independent auditor's report Our opinion on the Council's financial statements.
+By 31 October 2021 Annual audit report We summarise our findings from our work during the year.
+By 31 October 2021 NFI report We report on the Council's actions to investigate and follow- up NFI matches.
+By 30 September 2021 Whole of Government Accounts We report on the pack prepared for consolidation and preparation of the Whole of Government Accounts.
+By 31 October 2021 Audit reports on other returns We will report on the following returns: January, March, July and October Current issues return.
+2021 Technical database.
+May and August 2021 Fraud returns.
+December 2020, February, May, and August 2021 Grant claim audits We provide an opinion on: To submit by: Education maintenance allowance, housing benefit, non- domestic rates and the Bellwin scheme July 2020, November 2020, August 2020 and TBC